 Large trucks and tractor-trailers are essential to accomplish many tasks throughout the state of South Carolina.
 These vehicles transport food, clothing, fuel, livestock, and other commodities all over the country.
 But when the truck driver or other users of the road don’t drive responsibly, you could sustain severe injuries.

 Our South Carolina truck accident attorneys at Shelly Leeke Law Firm know how to handle truck accidents.
-We can stand up for your rights to compensation and negotiate with the insurance company, so you don’t lose your opportunity to recover compensation.
+Our South Carolina personal injury lawyers can stand up for your rights to compensation and negotiate with the insurance company, so you don’t lose your opportunity to recover compensation.

 Most Common Injuries in a Truck Accident